zarif98sjs/RedBlackTree-An-Intuitive-Approach/README.md

 &nbsp;

 - **When does problem arise ?**
 The problematic case : we find the corresponding place for insertion and we insert it .
-If after insertion we see there are 3 keys , we are in troubble : ( As mentioned earlier , there can be atmost 2 keys per node .
+If after insertion we see there are 3 keys , we are in trouble : ( As mentioned earlier , there can be at most 2 keys per node .
 So , we need to somehow fix this unstable node .
 Otherwise we are doomed .
 Here is an example .

     ![](RBTDrawings/Images/ModInsert3.png)